-Now that you know why you want this machine, start shopping online to find equipment that interest you.
-Look for top rated brands through product reviews or rating websites.
+Now that you know why you want this machine, start shopping online to find equipment that interests you.
+Look for top-rated brands through product reviews or rating websites.
 Also, remember to read past customer reviews as they are unbiased and look out for treadmills for sale.

 Find where you can purchase that equipment

 Now that you have narrowed down the search to the 3 best devices that suit your needs and are within your price range, it is time to look for retail stores and fitness retailers that stock that specific model.

 Test the machine

 Always test your machine before buying.
 This way, a sales agent can help you learn how to use control settings, etc. Add inclines, use different programs, or take a jog to test that machine out.
 Do not be hesitant to spend 15 or even 30 minutes testing it out as this is a big investment that you will use for years to come.